Dre Campbell Farm

 Tachinid FlyAttract the Tachinid Fly by planting different herbs, such as parsley or dill.

 These useful farm insects are small and harmless to your garden, but they have major potential.
-The larvae are able to attack bad caterpillars and burrow their way inside, eventually killing them.
+The larvae are able to attack caterpillars and burrow their way inside, eventually killing them.

 5. Soldier Beetles